raphaelquast/EOmaps/docs/FAQ.rst

 🔸 For classical notebooks, there's also the ``nbagg`` backend provided by matplotlib

-- To use it, simply execute the magic ``%matpltolib notebook`` before starting to plot.
+- To use it, simply execute the magic ``%matplotlib notebook`` before starting to plot.

 🔸 Finally, you can also use the magic ``%matplotlib qt`` and use the ``qt5agg`` backend within Jupyter Notebooks!